Reviews You Can Rely On

 The Hoka Transport and On Cloud 6 hit what we consider the sweet spot for most users.
 With heel stack heights of 34 and 29 millimeters, respectively, these shoes provided ample cushioning for long walks while maintaining good stability and ground feel.
 The Altra Experience Flow particularly impressed us in this category, offering excellent protection while preserving proprioception through its balanced design, with a 30-millimeter heel stack.

 The Adidas Cloudfoam Pure 2.0 and Feethit Slip On represent the minimalist approach at 22 millimeters and 24 millimeters, respectively.
-While these shoes felt more nimble and lightweight during testing, our testers noticed increased foot fatigue during longer walks on hard surfaces.
+While these shoes felt more nimble and lightweight during testing, our testers noticed worse foot fatigue during longer walks on hard surfaces.
 However, they proved ideal for indoor use and shorter walking sessions.

 The Adidas Cloudfoam Pure 2.0 (left) has a minimal heel stack height, while the Dankso Professional (right) has a large height.